josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 1. Launch a new browser window, and navigate to the Azure portal (<https://portal.azure.com>).
 Once prompted, log in with your Microsoft Azure credentials.
 If prompted, choose whether your account is an organization account or a Microsoft account.
 This will be based on which account was used to provision your Azure subscription that is being used for this lab.

-2. From the side menu in the Azure portal, choose **Resource groups**, then enter your resource group name into the filter box, and select it from the list
+2. From the side menu in the Azure portal, choose **Resource groups**, then enter your resource group name into the filter box, and select it from the list.

-3. Next, select your Azure Data Factory service from the list
+3. Next, select your Azure Data Factory service from the list.

-4. On the Data Factory blade, select **Author & Monitor** under Actions
+4. On the Data Factory blade, select **Author & Monitor** under Actions.

     ![In the Azure Data Factory blade, under Actions, the Author & Monitor option is selected.](media/adf-author-monitor.png 'Author & Monitor')

 5. A new page will open in another tab or new window.
-Within the Azure Data Factory site, select **Author** (the pencil icon) on the menu
+Within the Azure Data Factory site, select **Author** (the pencil icon) on the menu.

     ![Select Author from the menu](media/adf-home-author-link.png 'Author link on ADF home page')

-6. Now, select **Connections** at the bottom of Factory Resources (1), then select the **Integration Runtimes** tab (2), and finally select **+ New** (3)
+6. Now, select **Connections** at the bottom of Factory Resources (1), then select the **Integration Runtimes** tab (2), and finally select **+ New** (3).

     ![Select Connections at the bottom of the page, then select the Integration Runtimes tab, and select New.](media/adf-new-ir.png 'Steps to create a new Integation Runtime connection')

-7. In the Integration Runtime Setup blade that appears, select "Perform data movement and dispatch activities to external computes", then select **Next**
+7. In the Integration Runtime Setup blade that appears, select "Perform data movement and dispatch activities to external computes", then select **Next**.

     ![Select Perform data movement and dispatch activities to external computes](media/adf-ir-setup-1.png 'Integration Runtime Setup step 1')

-8. Select **Self-Hosted** then select **Next**
+8. Select **Self-Hosted** then select **Next**.

     ![Select Private Network then Next](media/adf-ir-setup-2.png 'Integration Runtime Setup step 2')

-9. Enter a **Name**, such as bigdatagateway-\[initials\], and select **Next**
+9. Enter a **Name**, such as bigdatagateway-\[initials\], and select **Next**.

     ![Enter a Name and select Next](media/adf-ir-setup-3.png 'Integration Runtime Setup step 3')

-10. Under Option 2: Manual setup, copy the Key1 authentication key value by selecting the Copy button, then select **Finish**
+10. Under Option 2: Manual setup, copy the Key1 authentication key value by selecting the Copy button, then select **Finish**.

     ![Copy the Key1 value](media/adf-ir-setup-4.png 'Integration Runtime Setup step 4')

-11. _Don't close the current screen or browser session_
+11. _Don't close the current screen or browser session_.

-12. Go back to the Remote Desktop session of the **Lab VM**
+12. Go back to the Remote Desktop session of the **Lab VM**.

-13. Paste the **Key1** value into the box in the middle of the Microsoft Integration Runtime Configuration Manager screen
+13. Paste the **Key1** value into the box in the middle of the Microsoft Integration Runtime Configuration Manager screen.

     ![The Microsoft Integration Runtime Configuration Manager Register Integration Runtime page displays.](media/image127.png 'Microsoft Integration Runtime Configuration Manager')

-14. Select **Register**
+14. Select **Register**.

 15. It will take a minute or two to register.
 If it takes more than a couple of minutes, and the screen does not respond or returns an error message, close the screen by selecting the **Cancel** button.

 16. The next screen will be New Integration Runtime (Self-hosted) Node.
 Select Finish.

     ![The Microsoft Integration Runtime Configuration Manager New Integration Runtime (Self-hosted) Node page displays.](media/adf-ir-self-hosted-node.png 'Microsoft Integration Runtime Configuration Manager')

 17. You will then get a screen with a confirmation message.
 Select the **Launch Configuration Manager** button to view the connection details.

     ![The Microsoft Integration Runtime Configuration Manager Node is connected to the cloud service page displays with connection details.](media/adf-ir-launch-config-manager.png 'Microsoft Integration Runtime Configuration Manager')

     ![The Microsoft Integration Runtime Configuration Manager details](media/adf-ir-config-manager.png 'Microsoft Integration Runtime Configuration Manager')

-18. You can now return to the Azure portal, and view the Integration Runtime you just configured
+18. You can now return to the Azure portal, and view the Integration Runtime you just configured.

     ![You can view your Integration Runtime you just configured](media/adf-ir-running.png 'Integration Runtime in running state')

 19. Select the Azure Data Factory Overview button on the menu.
-Leave this open for the next exercise
+Leave this open for the next exercise.

     ![Select the Azure Data Factory Overview button on the menu](media/adf-overview.png 'ADF Overview')